 What is thalassaemia?

-Thalassaemia is a genetic (inherited) condition affecting the blood.
+Thalassaemia is an inherited (genetic) condition affecting the blood.
 There are different types of thalassaemia.
 Depending which type you have, thalassaemia may cause no illness at all, or may be a serious lifelong condition requiring treatment.

 What causes thalassaemia?

-The cause is a genetic change, involving the genes which tell the body how to make an important chemical called 'haemoglobin'.
+The cause is an inherited (genetic) change, involving the genes which tell the body how to make an important chemical called haemoglobin.
 Haemoglobin is the chemical which carries oxygen in the blood - it is the one which gives blood its red colour.
-Haemoglobin is located in cells called 'red blood cells' which are part of the blood.
+Haemoglobin is located in cells called red blood cells which are part of the blood.

 Haemoglobin is made out of different parts.
-The main parts are called 'alpha chains' and 'beta chains' which are put together to make the haemoglobin molecule.
+The main parts are called alpha chains and beta chains which are put together to make the haemoglobin molecule.
 In thalassaemia, part of the haemoglobin is faulty - usually either the alpha chains or the beta chains.
 This means that some of the haemoglobin does not work properly.
 As a result, there is not enough normal haemoglobin and the red blood cells break down easily.
-This makes the person 'anaemic' (lacking in haemoglobin), with various symptoms.
+This makes the person lacking in haemoglobin (anaemic), with various symptoms.
 Meanwhile, the body tries to make more haemoglobin and more red blood cells.
-So, the blood system goes into 'overproduction' mode which can cause more symptoms and complications.
+So, the blood system goes into overproduction mode which can cause more symptoms and complications.

 Depending on the type of thalassaemia, the amount of abnormal haemoglobin varies.
 It can be most of the body's haemoglobin, or only a small proportion.
 This is mainly what determines how severe the thalassaemia is.
 There are also other individual factors involved.
 So, two people with the same type of thalassaemia may have a different severity of illness from the same condition.